bhavanarao3/ENPM700-Acme-PID-Controller/README.md

 ## Notes

 The UML Diagram is inside the html directory i.e. doxygen documentation, as well as in the results directory.
-THe cpplint and clang-tidy results are in the results directory.
+The cpplint and clang-tidy results are in the results directory.